CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

 ***Ex: _did.certificates.example-issuer.ca IN TLSA 3 1 0 “4e18ac22c00fb9...b96270a7b3”***

-### Instances of Multiple DIDs

-It is also likely an issuer may be using or wish to associate multiple DIDs with a single domain or subdomain.
-In this case it is possible to expand the name of the RRset using both the related DID method and identifier to more clearly associate the public key and its corresponding DID.
-In this circumstance, we propose using another 2 additional sub names, the first following the _did global identifier denoting the method, and the second denoting the DID's id.

-***Ex: _did.example.123abc.example-issuer.ca IN TLSA 3 1 0 “4e18ac22c00fb9...b96270a7b2”***

-***Ex: _did.example2.456abc.example-issuer.ca IN TLSA 3 1 0 “4e18ac22c00fb9...b96270a7b3”***

 ### Instances of Multiple Key Pairs

 Depending on the needs of the issuer, it is possible they may use multiple keypairs associated with a single DID to sign and issue credentials.
 In this case, a TLSA record will be created per {{verificationMethod}} and then be bundled into the corresponding TLSA RRset.
 A resolver can then parse the returned records and match the key content to the verificationMethod they wish to interact with or verify.